 I’m your acting crash test dummy in Hollywood.
 I go see and review acting classes, agencies, coaches, services and other parts of the industry for you as well as for myself (and hoping not to get sued).
 We all need to know what’s a scam and what’s worth the money.

 I have to use a pen name and hide my face because as an actor, it’s out there already.
 With my goal to provide you a 100% honest outlook on the industry, mentioning specific people and businesses in LA, I really don’t want this to come back and bite me in the ass eventually.

-Under this Batman-esque disguise (see the photo above), using my experience and research, I’m sharing actionable advice on how to start your pursuit of an acting career in LA, so you can do this efficiently, with minimum time and money wasted.
+Under a Batman-esque disguise, using my experience and research, I’m sharing actionable advice on how to start your pursuit of an acting career in LA, so you can do this efficiently, with minimum time and money wasted.

 Here are some of the topics you’ll see me explore on this blog:

 - How to move to Los Angeles and where to live;

 - What are the costs of living and working in LA as an actor;

 - How to get a manager, agent, or where to find the best publicists and lawyers;

 - Which type of survival jobs are best for actors, and how can you support yourself;